nomadjimbob/mikio/README.md

 - **_NEXT-RELEASE_**

+   -    Fixed empty menus being shown when all items have been disabled [#88](https://github.com/nomadjimbob/mikio/issues/88).
+Thanks aloade.
    -    Fixed styling issues in the Media Manager [#85](https://github.com/nomadjimbob/mikio/issues/85).
 Thanks aloade.
    -    Fixed issue with languages other than english not being supported correctly [#81](https://github.com/nomadjimbob/mikio/issues/81).
 Requested by Little-Data.
    -    Added support to set the maximum width of the navbar search box [#73](https://github.com/nomadjimbob/mikio/issues/73).
 Requested by macin.